AsBuiltReport/AsBuiltReport.Microsoft.DHCP/README.md

 - Issues with WinRM when using the IP address instead of the "Fully Qualified Domain Name".
 - This project relies heavily on the remote connection function through WinRM.
 For this reason the use of a Windows 10 client is specifically used as a jumpbox.
+- This report document the DHCP server service Forest/Domain wide.
+If you need to document an standalone DHCP server is a better option to use the [**AsBuiltReport.Microsoft.Windows**](https://github.com/AsBuiltReport/AsBuiltReport.Microsoft.Windows) report.